brunocabezas/14bam/README.md

 }
 ```

-[This file](src/wpObjectMock.js) is used to mock this on development.
+All this variables can be used and injected to the VueJS application, if needed.

+For testing purposes, [src/wpObjectMock.js](src/wpObjectMock.js) is used.

 ### Development

-Some environment flags are needed in order to have some features:
+Environment flags are needed to enable specific features:

 ```
 VUE_APP_GOOGLE_GEO_API // google geo api used to retrieve lat, lng values from addresses VUE_APP_MAPBOX_PUBLIC_TOKEN // token to be able to display map on home page